Yoav666s/dnd-wiki/_pages/reckonfear.md

 **Fireball.** Make an attack against a creature you can see within range.
 On a hit, it takes Fire damage equal to your Willpower Value plus 5d6 and starts Burning.
 On a miss, it takes half damage only.

-**Invisibility.** You become invisible until you attack or cast a spell.
+**Invisibility.** You become Invisible until you attack or cast a spell.

 **Restore.** A creature you can see within range (or yourself) regains XdY missing Hit Points where X is your Willpower Modifier and Y is the largest even number that is equal to or lower than your Willpower Value.